College football picks, predictions against the spread for every Week 14 top 25 game - Up News Info

 There are just two weeks remaining in the 2020 college football season, which heads into December with a full slate of top 25 teams.

 There are just two matchups between ranked teams in Week 14.
-No. 25 Liberty travels to No. 14 Coastal Carolina, and No. 10 Indiana faces No. 18 Wisconsin.
+No. 8 BYU travels to No. 14 Coastal Carolina in a battle of unbeaten teams, and No. 10 Indiana faces No. 18 Wisconsin.
 There are sure to be more schedule changes along the way because of the ongoing COVID-19 pandemic in the United States.

 MORE: College football bowl projections after Week 13